 As you interact with our website, we may automatically collect personal data from your device by using cookies and other similar technologies.
 Processing such information is necessary for us to pursue our legitimate interests in improving our website and providing a more relevant service to our clients.
 This information is not used to develop a personal profile of you.
 For further details, please see our cookies policy.

 f.
 Marketing and information gathered through our website

-Note that you can opt out of receiving marketing communications at any time and we will not share your personal data with any third party outside KWM for marketing purposes without getting your explicit consent beforehand.
+Note that you can opt out of receiving marketing communications at any time.
 For further information, please see section 9, “What are your rights over your personal data?”, of this privacy notice.